Erik Prince: Early life, education, and military service

-Private career
+Blackwater (1997–2010)

 Prince moved to Virginia Beach and personally financed the formation of Blackwater Worldwide in 1997.
 He bought 6000 acre of the Great Dismal Swamp of North Carolina and set up a school for special operations.
 The name "Blackwater" comes from the peat-colored bogs in which the school is located.

 Prince credits the 1994 Rwandan genocide with his decision to found Blackwater.
 He later said, "It really bothered me.
 It made me realize you can't sit back and pontificate.
 You have to act."

 From 1997 to 2010, Blackwater was awarded $2 billion in government security contracts, more than $1.6 billion of which were unclassified federal contracts and an unknown amount of classified work.
 From 2001 to 2010, the Central Intelligence Agency (CIA) awarded up to $600 million in classified contracts to Blackwater and its affiliates.
 It became the largest of the State Department's three private security companies, providing 987 guards for embassies and bases abroad.
 Prince built a shooting range on his rural Virginia land as a nearby training facility to CIA headquarters in Langley, Virginia.

 Blackwater came under increasing criticism after the Nisour Square massacre in September 2007, in which Blackwater employees opened fire in a crowded square in Baghdad, killing 17 Iraqi civilians and seriously wounding 20 more.
 Three guards were convicted in October 2014 of 14 manslaughter charges, and another of murder, in a U.S. court in 2019.